beouk/countupjs-rails/README.md

 ## Usage

-If you don't know how to include js files or your name is Tom Broomfield, please read on...
+If you don't know how to include js files or your name is **Tom Broomfield**, please read on...

 Include in your application.js file